WhatTheDickens/lit-dig-age/setup/markdown.md

 Save the file, naming it whatever you like, but making sure to add the `.md` extension to the end of the filename.

-How did that change the file contents' appearance in VSCode?
+How did that change the file contents' appearance in VS Code?

 ## Add an image to your file